 In 2016/2017 ASCEL received funding from Arts Council England to explore the potential for using their Seven Quality Principles to assess the impact of rhyme times on families.
 The toolkit they produced is the result of a close collaboration between 11 library services and supported by expertise from Shared Intelligence and guidance from Booktrust.
 It covers:

 The toolkit is flexible so users can focus on elements of all of it or use a specific tool.
-And the evaluation report details how the development of the toolkit was undertaken and the impact it has had on some library services and families involved.
+The evaluation report details how the development of the toolkit was undertaken and the impact it has had on some library services and families involved.

 ASCEL have also looked at connections they can make with families pre-birth with their Bump Booster toolkit which is currently being evaluated by a number of library services.